Opentrons/opentrons/api/docs/v2/new_modules.rst

 You can use multiple modules of the same type within a single protocol.
 The exception is the Thermocycler Module, which has only one :ref:`supported deck location <thermocycler-location>` due to its size.
 Running protocols with multiple modules of the same type requires version 4.3 or newer of the Opentrons App and robot server.

 To send commands to the correct module, load them in your protocol according to their USB port number.
-Your robot will use the module with the lowest USB port number before using a module with a higher USB port number.
-While you always need to specify a deck slot, deck location does not control which module gets used first.
-With multiple modules of the same type, the USB port number determines module load sequence, starting with the lowest number first.
+Your robot will use the module with the lowest USB port number before using a module of the same type with a higher USB port number.
+And, even though the :py:meth:`~.ProtocolContext.load_labware` method requires a deck coordinate via the ``location`` argument, deck location does not control which module gets used first.
+With multiple modules of the same type, the USB port number determines module load sequence, starting with the lowest port number first.

 .. tabs::

   .. tab:: Flex

-    For example, when this protocol calls :py:meth:`.load_module`, the robot initializes ``temperature_module_1`` first because it's connected to USB port 2. ``temperature_module_2`` loads next because it's connected to USB port 6.
+    In this example, ``temperature_module_1`` loads first because it's connected to USB port 2. ``temperature_module_2`` loads next because it's connected to USB port 6.

     .. code-block:: python
       :substitutions: